StrikerX3/StrikeBox/README.md

 Project Structure
 -----------------
-OpenXBOX is split into multiple modules:
+viXen is split into multiple modules:
 - `core`: the core of the emulator, providing basic emulation logic and a module interface for the various pieces of hardware that composes the Xbox.
 This is a static library meant to be used by front-end engines.
-- `cli`: a command line front-end for OpenXBOX.
+- `cli`: a command line front-end for viXen.
 - `common`: common code shared across all modules.
-- `module-common`: contains common definitions and types for OpenXBOX modules.
+- `module-common`: contains common definitions and types for viXen modules.
 - `cpu-module`: defines the interface and basic types for CPU modules.
 - `cpu-module-haxm`: Windows-only CPU module implementation using [Intel HAXM](https://github.com/intel/haxm).
 - `cpu-module-whvp`: Windows-only CPU module implementation using the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/).